FaintLocket424/HaskellNotes/New Vault/Function Basics in Haskell.md

 Don't worry about exactly what this error message means, but in a nutshell it's saying that it cannot print a function to the screen.

 Print a function?
-We called the function to get a number?
+But this is supposed to return a number?

 Well actually, we only gave it one of the two parameters it was expecting.